 Our Wedding Administrator is Jo Hall.
-If you would like to find out more about getting married at St Mary’s, please get in touch with Jo on the contact details below or come along to one of our Wedding Enquiries evenings that are held in church on the 1st and 3rd Monday evenings of each month between 8 – 9pm (excluding Bank Holidays).
+If you would like to find out more about getting married at St Mary’s, please get in touch with Jo on the contact details below or come along to one of our Wedding Enquiries mornings that are held in church on Saturdays between 10am and 11am.

 Telephone 01277 632060

 Can we get married at St Mary’s if neither of us lives in the parish?

 If neither of you live in the parish, you can still get married here if you can show:

 - has at any time lived in the parish for a period of at least 6 months or

 - was baptised in the parish or

 - was prepared for confirmation in the parish or